BecTome/Udacity_Azure-ML-Capstone/README.md

 ### Results

-Finally, we obtain a 93% of accuracy which is a bit worst than the one from AutoML so that we are going to deploy the first one.
+Finally, we obtain a 93.25% of accuracy which is a bit worst than the one from AutoML so that we are going to deploy the first one.

 <figure>
     <img src='img/hyperdrive_best.png' alt='hyperdrive_best' style="width:100%"/>
     <figcaption style="text-align:center">Figure 16: Performance for our hyperdrive model.</figcaption>
 </figure>

+The hyperparameters obtained are a learning rate of 0.14, which is related to the velocity of the gradient-descent optimization.
+It is quite surprising that the max_depth is very low (minimum of the range) which could lead to underfitting.
+However, this is compensed with a slow number of leaves which usually carries to an overspecialization of the model,

 The model could have been improved with:
 * Better Optimization: